Skip to main content

 This guide explores SuperOps' scheduling features, designed to help you manage resource allocation and technician availability effectively.

-Updated over a week ago
+Updated this week

-Integrating Outlook with SuperOps
+Integrating Your Calendar with SuperOps

-📝Note: The integration is only compatible with Office 365 school or work accounts and does not support personal accounts.
+📝Note: The Outlook integration is only compatible with Office 365 school or work accounts and does not support personal accounts.

 📝Note: Changing the calendar view will replace old synced data with new data.